 We constantly need to be reminded of the fulness of Christ in order for us to turn our eyes away from any and all counterfeits and put them onto the Lord Jesus Christ.
 If the divine, cosmic, redemptive, and mediatorial glory of Christ was the solution to the problem of counterfeit gospels, religions, philosophies, and spiritual practices in the early days of the New Testament church, how much more necessary is it for us in a day when false ideologies stream into our living rooms by means of the television and internet!
 If the early church members were in danger of being deceived by various false teaching, how much more we so after the accumulation of thousands of years of false teaching!

-I fear that many in the church are impervious to the dangers with which we are daily faced.
+I fear that many in the church are oblivious to the dangers with which we are daily faced.
 Whether it is a subtle appropriation of aspects of New Age spirituality, ritualistic asceticism, eastern mysticism, religious moralism, ecclesiastical ecumenism, cultural marxism, prosperity gospels, self-improvement and financial-improvement programs, or human psyche evaluations, we are all too easily deceived into diluting the fulness of Christ into a form of synchronized quasi-Christianity.
 To dilute biblical Christianity with any aspects of counterfeit gospels, religions, and spiritual practices is to have embraced “a half-learned Christ.”

 To this end, Ferguson gives us a simple formula by which we can easily test whatever influential teacher we are hearing or reading.
 He says,